End of Tenancy Cleaning in Bolton

 Prices for an end of tenancy clean in Bolton run from £156 for a studio to £425 for a four-bed house.
 End of Tenancy LTD charges the same fixed rates in every area, with no premium for one postcode over another.
 The size of the home, its condition and any add-ons set the final figure, and we confirm it in your quote.

 Per-size prices for a standard clean.
 The quote confirms your exact figure once we know condition, location and add-ons.
-Build an instant quote or see the full price list.
+Build your quote or see the full price list.

 Areas we cover in Bolton